linacarmonac/linacarmonac/README.md

 ### Hi 👋
-I studied Materials Engineering ✨ and I have 4+ years of experience in metals processing.
+I am a Data Engineering ✨ and have 3+ years of experience in data processing.
+I am always continuously pursuing personal and professional growth.
-I’m currently learning Data Science to help businesses make better decisions and improve processes. :chart_with_upwards_trend: